TMmichi/dualarm_manipulator/README.md

 Manipulation of a real machine and one in the simulation are much alike from each other.

 ## 2-1.
-Manipulator control within the v-rep simulation
+Manipulator control within the V-rep simulation

 ### 2-1-1.
 Simulation environment bringup with ROS C++ Api